mcmtilman/SwiftPuLP/README.md

 ### Solver

-The **Solver** takes no parameters and uses the default PuLP solver, while disabling logging of messages to standard output.
+The Solver takes no parameters and uses the default PuLP solver, disabling logging of messages to standard output.

 The solve a model use the following method.

     func solve(_ model: Model) -> Result?

-This method returns a **Solver.Result** when it can convert the relevant data in an LpProblem.
+This method returns a result when it can convert the status and variable bindings in the LpProblem.
 Otherwise nil is returned.

 #### Result

-A solver result contains a **Solver.Status** and a list of values for each resolved variable.
+A solver result contains a *Status* and a list of values for each resolved variable name.

-The status cases mirror the status values in PuLP and is one of the following:
+The status cases mirror the status values in PuLP and are defined as follows.

     public enum Status: Double {